What to Expect When Hiring a Green Card Lawyer

 When Do You Need a Green Card Lawyer?

-A permanent resident card, also known as a green card, is an immigrant visa that allows a foreign-born individual to permanently live and work in the United States.
+According to Immigration law, a permanent resident card, also known as a green card, is an immigrant visa that allows a foreign-born individual to permanently live and work in the United States.
 Green card holders are officially referred to as lawful permanent residents, a status that grants them a number of advantages, including eventual eligibility for citizenship.

 Green Card vs Visa as Explained by a Green Card Application Lawyer

 Since a green card is a type of immigrant visa, it is easy to get a non-immigrant visa and a green card confused.
 The simplest way to understand the difference is explained below by Tadeo & Silva’s immigration attorneys.

 In essence, you cannot come to the U.S. and apply for permanent residency without first having a non-immigrant or temporary visa.
 However, you may be able to qualify for consular processing from your home country.

 Green Card Eligibility Categories